cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 --- abstract

-"Post-quantum" (PQ) algorithms promise to resist attack by a quantum computer, in contrast to "traditional" algorithms.
+"Post-quantum" (PQ) algorithms are designed to resist attack by a quantum computer, in contrast to "traditional" algorithms.
 However, given the novelty of PQ algorithms, there is some concern that PQ algorithms currently believed to be secure will be broken.
 Hybrid constructions that combine both PQ and